On Extending Amdahl's law to Learn Computer Performance: Experiment Setup

 \subsection{Relation between experimental design and modeling}

 The relation between experiment design and modeling is crucial in developing analytical models with appropriate modeling assumptions.
 The number or set of points required to be collected is driven by the underlying purpose of the experiment.
-In most cases, the purpose is to model the predictive relationship between the variation in system resources to that of the benchmark output (score).
+In most cases, the purpose is to accurately model the predictive relationship between the system resources and the benchmark output (score).

 \emph{Explanatory and predictive modeling:} It is important to note that predictive models do not necessarily reflect the true underlying relationship.
 For example, the relation between system resources and benchmark scores is dynamic in nature and hence simulated in time whereas most analytical models are static.
-Therefore, analytical modeling is not meant to provide explanatory or "true" models but only to generate predictive models.
-However, it does not imply analytical or predictive models are less accurate as they have shown to even outperform explanatory models in some cases \cite{shmueli2010explain}.
+Therefore, analytical modeling is not meant to provide explanatory or "true" models of the underlying relationship but only to generate predictions based on simplified models.
+However, this does not necessarily imply analytical or predictive models are less accurate as they have shown to even outperform explanatory models in some cases \cite{shmueli2010explain}.
 This counter-intuitive behavior is possible due to reasons such as small magnitude of model parameters, noisy data, regressor correlations, or small sample sizes \cite{shmueli2010explain}.

-\emph{Experiment design for analytical modeling:} The number or set of points to be collected for analytical modeling depends on the predictability of the benchmark output (score) given the resource variables.
-Therefore, different modeling procedures require different number of data points for model parameter estimation.
-The conventional Amdahl's law formulation (Equation \ref{eqn:speedup_i}) examines speedup due to a single resource or One Factor At a Time (OFAT) and requires a minimum of three data points per resource variable.
-However, this number varies based on the predictability of the relationship benchmark score and resource variables in light of the model considered.
-Here, we focus on building general multivariable models based on the extended Amdahl's law (Equation \ref{eqn:speedup_interactions}) and the number of data points gathered for each experiment is provided in Table \ref{table:expt_config_ranges}.
-In what follows, we describe the procedure for model design, training, and validation.